Choose a matrix (part 1)

-The main problem for these kind of matrixes was evident.
+The main problem for these kind of matrices was evident.
 The profile of the restoration was very straight, giving us as a result a great disadvantage, that usually was corrected on the finishing and polishing stage.
-Some times, when the neighbor tooth allowed it, this was easily done with the use of rotatory discs, but when the neighbor tooth contacts towards the incisal edge, this correction becomes very difficult and usually with not great results.
+Sometimes, when the neighbor tooth allowed it, this was easily done with the use of rotatory discs, but when the neighbor tooth contacts towards the incisal edge, this correction becomes very difficult and usually with not great results.

-As a first alternative, especial posterior matrixes were adpoted for the anterior region with great results, although some minor disadvantages can be found.
+As a first alternative, especial posterior matrixes were adopted for the anterior region with great results, although some minor disadvantages can be found.

 Sectional transparent matrixes (Hawe adapt, Kerr) become a method for everyday dentistry on the achievement of the proximal anatomy of the anterior teeth thanks to their intrinsical elasticity which allows an optimal adaptation to a large number of teeth.

 The relation of perfect interproximal contact points becomes more intuitive and immediate , with optimal emergence profiles, strong contacts and the minimal material excess in a single tooth or in multiple restorations.

 The ideal aim, as a matter of fact, will be to achieve a restoration that requires very little or no finishing procedures at all in the proximal area.

 Working with anatomical matrices, we can be very precise on giving a perfect contour.
 When working with neighbor cavities, two matrixes can be placed at the same time, one of them will have the perfect contour, and the second one will act as a support for the first matrix.
 After modeling the first wall, that matrix will be removed so that the second matrix can achieve a better contact point.